-Data security and privacy are increasingly top of mind these days, especially in the healthcare industry.
-The federal Health Insurance Portability and Accountability Act (HIPAA) addresses these concerns with its privacy and security rules.
+Data security and privacy are increasingly top of mind these days, especially regarding sensitive personal data such as our health information.
+The federal Health Insurance Portability and Accountability Act (HIPAA) addresses these concerns with privacy and security regulations.

-Administered by the U.S. Department of Health and Human Services’ Office for Civil Rights (OCR), HIPAA was one of the first laws to regulate how personal information is handled.
+Administered by the Office for Civil Rights (OCR) within the U.S. Department of Health and Human Services, HIPAA laws were the first attempts to regulate how personal information is handled.

-Enacted in 1996 as an administrative rule, HIPAA was originally intended to simplify the administration of healthcare, eliminate waste, prevent healthcare fraud, and ensure that employees who left their job could remain covered by their health insurance plan.
-But the legislation has undergone quite a few changes, evolving with the technologies and the times.
+Enacted in 1996 as an administrative rule, HIPAA was initially intended to simplify health care administration, eliminate waste, prevent health care fraud, and ensure that employees who left their job could remain covered by their health insurance plan.
+But the legislation has undergone quite a few changes, evolving with technology and the times.

-Today, compliance with the privacy, security, and breach notification rules in HIPAA is a must for “covered entities” such as healthcare providers, hospitals, and medical clinics.
+Today, compliance with the privacy, security, and breach notification rules in HIPAA is a must for “covered entities” such as healthcare providers, insurance companies, and third parties dealing with data from healthcare and insurance providers.
 Those who fail may pay hefty penalties.

-That needn’t be you.
-To help you avoid a data breach and big fines, we’ve compiled this comprehensive guide to HIPAA and HIPAA compliance.
-Each of its sections contains information about a different aspect of this important law, with links to more information should you desire a deeper dive.
+To help you avoid a data breach and significant fines, we’ve compiled this comprehensive guide to HIPAA and HIPAA compliance.
+Each section contains information about a different aspect of this vital law, with links to more information should you desire a deeper dive.